mantissa-/RandoMesh/README.md

 # RandoMesh
+v0.1.0

 A Blender addon to add randomized geometry to any mesh.
 Supports Blender 2.80.

-Version 0.1.0
+Download RandoMesh.py and install as an addon in Blender.

 ![RandoMesh 0.1.0 UI](https://i.imgur.com/hMiMV39.jpg)